dougflip/haskell-tictactoe/README.md

 # Haskell TicTacToe

-A basic implementation of TicTacToe which could be exposed as a CLI app or web service to power a web front end.
+A basic implementation of TicTacToe.

+The goal is to have one module of business logic that is shared between a

+- CLI app
+- Web app
+- Native app

+Hoping to learn about

+- building multiple executables
+- writing a Haskell web server
+- writing a Haskell native GUI app (even if it is very simple)

 ## Quick Start